austriker27/star-wars-search/README.md

-# star-wars-search
-an app that allows you to search for your favorite, or least favorite, star wars character

 ## A Star Wars Character Search
 This is a very tiny web app that allows you to search for your favorite, or least favorite, star wars character.
 It uses [SWAPI](https://swapi.co/) as an API endpoint for your query.
 It will return data from SWAPI for the character search.
 Data includes the characters name, gender, hair color and eye color.
 A user can search for a character with any letters and then filter results by gender.
 With the current implementation the app only returns the first 10 results from SWAPI.